Solar Power (song): Composition and lyrical interpretation

 American singers Clairo (left) and Phoebe Bridgers (right) provide background vocals on "Solar Power".

 "Solar Power" has been described as an indie folk, psychedelia, and sunshine pop song.
 The song is led by an acoustic guitar and features trumpet, saxophone, bass, and bongo drums.
 Lorde wrote and produced "Solar Power" with Antonoff.
 Antonoff also performed on various instruments: acoustic guitar, electric guitar, twelve-string guitar, percussion, and drums while American producer Malay provided additional production on the track.

 American session drummer Matt Chamberlain worked on the programming, percussion, and played the drums.
 Cole Kamen-Green participated in the trumpet, and Evan Smith with the saxophone.
 "Solar Power" received vocal production from Tony Berg and was engineered by Will Maclellan at Sound City Studios.
 It was mixed by Mark Stent at Mixsuit LA/UK, and received assistance by Matt Wolach.

 The track includes background vocals from American singers Phoebe Bridgers and Clairo in the choirs.
 Lorde noted that this was the first time other artists provided vocals on her tracks.
 When writing "Solar Power", she stated that she had an interest in featuring her "most God-tier female vocalist friends" on the song.
 The three singers worked remotely; Bridgers stated that one of her favourite moments of recording the track was being "so unconnected" to Lorde that "borders and being in the same town as someone just stopped mattering completely."
 Clairo revealed that she met Lorde through a FaceTime call she had with Antonoff while drafting ideas for her sophomore album Sling (2021).
 The idea to feature other vocalists on "Solar Power" was influenced by the Laurel Canyon era where singers provided secret vocals to other artists.

-The songwriting process took around six to eight months and ended once the chorus was devised. ¨Solar Power" was inspired by the 1999 song "Steal My Sunshine" by Canadian alternative rock band Len, American folk rock group the Mamas & the Papas, British group S Club 7, and early 2000s music.
+The songwriting process took around six to eight months and ended once the chorus was devised.
+"Solar Power" was inspired by the 1999 song "Steal My Sunshine" by Canadian alternative rock band Len, American folk rock group the Mamas & the Papas, British group S Club 7, and early 2000s music.
 The opening line, "I hate the winter / Can't stand the cold" were noted as a response to Lorde's 2019 trip to Antarctica.
 The line "I'm kinda like a prettier Jesus" was interpreted as Lorde's newfound confidence, while the line "Can you reach me?
 No, you can't!" was viewed as a reference to her reclusive personality.
 The line "Can I kick it?
-Yes I can" is a reference to the 1990 song "Can I Kick It?" by American hip hop group A Tribe Called Quest.
+Yes I can" is a reference to the 1990 song "Can I Kick It?" by American hip hop group A Tribe Called Quest, the same line was previously quoted by Robbie Williams in his song "Rock DJ" which Lorde cited as an influence on "Solar Power".
 The lines "Come on and let the bliss begin" and "Blink three times when you feel kickin in" are a reference to the drug LSD.